Ag Ed & STS Professional Development

 Host organization: University of Nebraska-Lincoln, ALEC Department

-Optional graduate credit available: ALEC 893, Sec 296, Class 8284 (3 hours) Instructions on registering.
-Course instructor: Troy White.
+Optional graduate credit available: ALEC 893, Sec TBA, Class TBA (3 hours) Instructions on registering.
+Course instructor: Dr. Troy White.
 Graduate course expectations found HERE.
-All assignments are due Friday, August 1, 2025.
+All assignments are due Monday, August 3, 2026.

 Host organization: University of Nebraska-Lincoln, ALEC Department

-Optional graduate credit available: ALEC 893, Sec 290, Class 8276 (3 hours) Instructions on registering.
-Course instructor: Troy White.
+Optional graduate credit available: ALEC 893, Sec TBA, Class TBA (3 hours) Instructions on registering.
+Course instructor: Dr. Troy White.
 Graduate course expectations found HERE.
-All assignments are due Friday, August 1, 2025.
+All assignments are due Monday, August 3, 2026.

 Host organization: University of Nebraska Lincoln-CASNR & the Nebraska Soybean Board